openshift/ansible-service-broker/docs/design.md

 * Delegate specifics to APBs when appropriate.
 APBs define what `bind` or `provision` mean in the context of their domain.

-* Shared behavior between apps should be pushed into AA execution environment, or the ServiceBroker.
+* Shared behavior between apps should be pushed into APB execution environment, or the ServiceBroker.

 ## Flow